System/environment duality of nonequilibrium observables: Simple example

+A comment on the usage of the scale words is in order.
+Schnakenberg referred to $j_{vv'}$ as the \emph{microscopic} currents, and to the observables we are going to build as macroscopic.
+However, later developments in the stochastic thermodynamics of master equation systems (see \cite{seifert} and references therein) allow to identify single-trajectory analogs of thermodynamical quantities, such as currents and entropy production, whose averages over paths return $j_{vv'}, \sigma,$ etc. This suggests to reserve the word ``microscopic'' for this further layer, and to adopt ``mesoscopic'' for the averaged quantities, irregardless of the spatial dimensions that are involved in the problem.

 Indeed, Schnakenberg's analysis can be extended to any graph whose edges bear a couple of antisymmetric conjugate variables, one of which obeys Kirchhoff's Law at the nodes.
-Thence abandoning rate equation thermodynamics ---but retaining the nomenclature, we complement Schnakenberg's definitions with a new set of conjugate macroscopic observables.
+Thence abandoning master equation thermodynamics ---but retaining the nomenclature, we review and complement Schnakenberg's definitions with a new set of conjugate macroscopic observables.